maxcarrel/maxcarrel.github.io/README.md

 This project aims at infering which activity is performed by analysing the output of a smartphone sensors (accelerometer and gyrometer).

-The feature of the project are:
+The features of the project are:

 * R programming
 * Data Cleansing